-582 Kravitz HM, Janssen I, Santoro N, Bromberger JT, Schocken M, Everson-Rose SA, Karavolos K, Powell LH.
+610 Kravitz HM, Janssen I, Santoro N, Bromberger JT, Schocken M, Everson-Rose SA, Karavolos K, Powell LH.
 Relationship of Day-to-Day Reproductive Hormone Levels to Sleep in Midlife Women.
 Archives of Internal Medicine.
 2005;165(20):2370-2376.
+Primary Question: Summary of Findings: Sleep was best at mid-cycle and worst at the extremes (in early

-Primary Question: Summary of Findings: Sleep was best at mid-cycle and worst at the extremes (ie, early follicular and late luteal phases) in the menstrual cycles with increases in progesterone metabolite (Pdg) excretion compatible with ovulation.
+Summary of Findings: Sleep was best at mid-cycle and worst at the extremes (ie, early follicular and late luteal phases) in the menstrual cycles with increases in progesterone metabolite (Pdg) excretion compatible with ovulation.
 Pdg was the only one of the 4 hormones (FSH, LH, E1c, Pdg) we examined that was significantly related to trouble sleeping.
 Mood and vasomotor (hot flashes/flushes, night sweats) symptoms and use of pain medication also were associated with more trouble sleeping, and the fall and summer seasons (compared with winter season) were associated with less trouble sleeping.
 Increase in progesterone may have a negative effect on sleep quality in middle-aged women who have cycles with luteal activity.
 [WG#221]

-583 Randolph JF Jr, Sowers M, Bondarenko I, Gold EB, Greendale GA, Bromberger JT, Brockwell SE, Matthews KA.
+611 Randolph JF Jr, Sowers M, Bondarenko I, Gold EB, Greendale GA, Bromberger JT, Brockwell SE, Matthews KA.
 The Relationship of Longitudinal Change in Reproductive Hormones and Vasomotor Symptoms during the Menopausal Transition.
 The Journal of Clinical Endocrinology and Metabolism.
 2005;90(11):6106-6112.

-Summary of Findings: We conclude that, when modeled together longitudinally, FSH, but not E2, T, DHEAS, FTI or FEI, is associated with both the prevalence and frequency of vasomotor symptoms in women at midlife.
+Primary Question: Summary of Findings: We conclude that, when modeled together longitudinally, FSH, but not E2.
+T. DHEAS.
+ETL or EEL is associated with both the prevalence and frequency of not E2, T, DHEAS, FTI or FEI, is associated with both the prevalence and frequency of vasomotor symptoms in women at midlife.
 [WG#229]

-584 Sowers MR, Matthews KA, Jannausch M, Randolph JF, McConnell D, Sutton-Tyrrell K, Little R, Lasley B, Pasternak R. Hemostatic Factors and Estrogen during the Menopausal Transition.
+612 Sowers MR, Matthews KA, Jannausch M, Randolph JF, McConnell D, Sutton-Tyrrell K, Little R, Lasley B, Pasternak R. Hemostatic Factors and Estrogen during the Menopausal Transition.
 The Journal of Clinical Endocrinology & Metabolism.
 2005;90(11):5942-5948.
 Primary Question: